ETroll/python-pandas-workshop/README.md

 If the location of the workshop has bad internet connection or you want to run it on a personal computer then you can install Jupyter in multiple ways.
 For this workshop I recommend one of two ways.
 By using a docker container, or by using the `Anaconda` distribution.

+**NOTE:** If you are using one of the notebook solutions in the cloud, you have to upload the notebook, img folder and data folder to the cloud provider.
+This workshop is designed around using docker and a local computer mainly.

 ### Using Docker
 Install docker on your local computer if this is not already installed.
 You can download docker from here: [Download Docker]